codingMustache/codingMustache/README.md

 ## Joke of the Day

-The other day I was listening to a song about superglue, it’s been stuck in my head ever since.
+I knew I shouldn't steal a mixer from work, but it was a whisk I was willing to take.

 ## Daily Trivia

-On Twitter, what was the original character limit for a Tweet?
+In computing, what does LAN stand for?
- 1. 140
+ 1. Light Access Node
- 2. 100
+ 2. Local Area Network
- 3. 160
+ 3. Land Address Navigation
- 4. 120
+ 4. Long Antenna Node

 <details>
   <summary>Answer</summary>
-  140
+  Local Area Network
 </details>